 In contrast, lead nurturing strategies educate and build trust with your prospects through tailored content, producing "hand raising" behavioral cues along the way.
 This behavioral qualification goes well beyond lead demographic data by showing readiness for a sales engagement.
 Imagine the joy of a salesperson's job if the majority of their leads are served up to them through lead nurturing, eliminating cold calls altogether?

 It is no surprise that companies with a strong lead nurturing model generate more revenue at a lower cost.
-Strategic IC found that businesses who nurture leads make 50% more sales at 33% less expense than non-nurtured prospects.
-TREW and IEEE GlobalSpec's research on engineers’ buying behavior shows that technical prospects complete over 50 percent of the buyers journey before they engage with sales, further building the case for lead nurturing.
+Strategic IC found that businesses who nurture leads make 50% more sales at 33% less expense than non-nurtured prospects. on engineers’ buying behavior shows that technical prospects conduct over 50 percent of the buyers journey online before they engage with sales, further building the case for lead nurturing.

 This all sounds great, but there is a tension between quality and quantity.
 These nurturing techniques take time, but let's be real -- sales has tangible quotas to meet, and can't always sit patiently and wait for a handoff from marketing.
 If the lead volume is not there, the salesperson will either reach out to leads sooner than ideal and/or dust off the dreaded cold prospecting scripts.

 So what keeps the VP of Sales and Marketing up at night?
 The struggle to establish a perfect model where prospects are knocking down the door (rather than being repelled by aggressive prospecting behavior), and marketing and salespeople's talents are being applied in the most productive and motivating way (rather than with inefficient actions and dismal results, leading to stress, conflict and ultimately loss of talent).